- The Life of a Glacier

 Material a glacier picks up or pushes as it moves forms moraines along the surface and sides of the glacier.
 As a glacier retreats, the ice literally melts away from underneath the moraines, so they leave long, narrow ridges that show where the glacier used to be.
 Glaciers do not always leave moraines behind, however, because sometimes the glacier’s own meltwater washes the material away.

 Streams flowing from glaciers often carry some of the rock and soil debris out with them.
 These streams deposit the debris as they flow.
 Consequently, after many years, small steep-sided mounds of soil and gravel begin to form adjacent to the glacier, called kames.

 Kettle lakes form when a piece of glacier ice breaks off and becomes buried by glacial till or moraine deposits.
 Over time, the ice melts, leaving a small depression in the land, filled with water.
 Kettle lakes are usually very small, more like ponds than lakes.

 Glaciers leave behind anything they pick up along the way, and sometimes this includes huge rocks.
-Called erratic boulders, these rocks might seem a little out of place, which is true, because glaciers have literally moved them far away from their source before melting out from underneath them.
+Called glacial erratics or erratic boulders, these rocks might seem a little out of place, which is true, because glaciers have literally moved them far away from their source before melting out from underneath them.

 Drumlins are long, tear-drop-shaped sedimentary formations.
 What caused drumlins to form is poorly understood, but scientists believe that they were created subglacially as the ice sheets moved across the landscape during the various ice ages.
 Theories suggest that drumlins might have been formed as glaciers scraped up sediment from the underlying ground surface, or from erosion or deposition of sediment by glacial meltwater, or some combination of these processes.
 Because the till, sand, and gravel that form drumlins are deposited and shaped by glacier movement, all drumlins created by a particular glacier face the same direction, running parallel to the glacier's flow.
 Often, hundreds to thousands of drumlins are found in one place, looking very much like whale backs when seen from above.